Arsenal 3-0 West Ham United

 Second Half ends, Arsenal 3, West Ham United 0.

-Attempt blocked.
-Aaron Ramsey (Arsenal) right footed shot from outside the box is blocked.
-Assisted by Granit Xhaka.

 Attempt saved.
+Danny Welbeck (Arsenal) header from the centre of the box is saved in the bottom right corner.
+Assisted by Olivier Giroud with a cross.

-Edimilson Fernandes (West Ham United) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Manuel Lanzini.
+Attempt missed.
+Cheikhou Kouyaté (West Ham United) right footed shot from outside the box is high and wide to the left.

-André Ayew (West Ham United) wins a free kick in the attacking half.
+James Collins (West Ham United) wins a free kick in the defensive half.

 Goal!

 Goal!
 Arsenal 3, West Ham United 0.
-Olivier Giroud (Arsenal) left footed shot from the right side of the box to the bottom left corner.
-Assisted by Alex Oxlade-Chamberlain.
+Mathieu Flamini (Arsenal) right footed shot from very close range to the bottom right corner.
+Assisted by Santiago Cazorla.

 Substitution